A Pocket Guide to Factor Analysis of Information Risk (FAIR)

 • Transactional risks

-Once you understand the potential risks that can make your organization vulnerable, you can start the FAIR risk assessment to develop strategies to reduce and resolve the challenges.
+Once you understand the potential risks that can make your organization vulnerable, you should also identify threat agents who may target sensitive data or exploit vulnerabilities.
+With this information, you can start the FAIR risk assessment to develop strategies to reduce and resolve the challenges.

 Leverage industry best practices and a detailed explanation of the FAIR Model here.